Advanced Series

 How to extract your crypto transactions from your Cointree account?

-Access your Cointree tax tools following these steps:
+Access your Cointree tax tools by following these steps:

 Step 1: Log into your Cointree account Step 2: Select Transactions from your Wallet dropdown menu Step 3: The Export button is where you can choose what type of data you require.
 There are CSV, PDF and XML formats to download.